microsoft/MixedReality-WebRTC/README.md

 For UWP support:

 - Open the **`WebRtc.Universal.sln`** Visual Studio solution located in `external\webrtc-uwp-sdk\webrtc\windows\solution\`
 - In the menu bar, select the relevant solution platform and solution configuration.
 For HoloLens, the **x86** binaries are required.
-For HoloLens 2, the **ARM** binaries are required (ARM64 is not supported yet).
+For HoloLens 2, the **ARM** binaries are required (ARM64 is not supported yet, see [#13](https://github.com/microsoft/MixedReality-WebRTC/issues/13)).
 - **Build first the `WebRtc.UWP.Native.Builder` project alone**, which generates some files needed by some of the other projects in the solution, by right-clicking on that project > **Build**
 - Build the rest of the solution with F7 or **Build > Build Solution**